misskey-dev/misskey/README.md

 <h3 align="right">Reactions</h3>
 <p align="justify">
-The simplest way to tell your emotions to the posts.
-You can choose the best reaction from various reactions.
-Reactions on Misskey has much more expressive than other social media which only allows pushing “likes”.
+Reactions are the simplest way to respond to others' posts.
+Simply pick a reaction emote from the list!
+Reactions on Misskey are much more expressive than other social media services which only allow “liking”.
 </p>

 ---